zturchan/snagradar/README.md

-# SnagRadar
+# Silph Scope (nee SnagRadar)
-A tool for scanning Pokemon Scarlet &amp; Violet stat pages to display their EVs and other hidden stats
+A tool for scanning Pokemon Scarlet &amp; Violet stat pages to display their EVs and other hidden stats.
+Currently branded as Silph Scope, snagradar was the development name.

 ## Getting started
 1. Install Python 3.12